Nearly half of adults in the United States have high blood pressure or hypertension.

 When the blood vessels are wider, the pressure of the fluid flowing through them is lower.

-These medications are especially effective for arterioles, small arteries that can more easily become blocked.
+These medications are especially effective for arterioles and small arteries that can more easily become blocked.

 Common blood vessel dilator drugs include: